Skip to content

 SOOKIE: Because they joined the union last.

-SOOKIE: But I mentioned it once.
-It’s his turn again.
+SOOKIE: It’s his turn again.

 LORELAI: All right, let’s say it is his turn.
 You can spend a lot of time sitting around waiting for him to realize it’s his turn, or you can just run with the wolves and make it your turn again.